Preparedness and safety

 Excrement must not be placed in biowaste, even in a biowaste bag.
 Keep wet wipes and disinfecting gel handy.

-See also Preparedness and disruptions in water supply
+See also: Preparedness and disruptions in water supply.

 Shops and gas stations